Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ```

 or [download the latest release](https://github.com/Azure/batch-shipyard/releases).

+If you are using the `alfpark/batch-shipyard:cli-latest` Docker image, then
+please see the [Batch Shipyard Usage](20-batch-shipyard-usage.md) guide for
+more information.

 **Note:** if cloning the repository on Windows, please ensure that git does
 not modify the Unix line-endings (LF) for any file in the `scripts` directory.